Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 the following round, she drops to --1 hit points and is dying.
 In the third round, she suffocates.

+### Slow Suffocation
-**Slow Suffocation:** A Medium character can breathe easily for 6 hours in a sealed chamber measuring 10 feet on a side.
+A Medium character can breathe easily for 6 hours in a sealed chamber measuring 10 feet on a side.
 After that time, the character takes 1d6 points of nonlethal damage every 15 minutes.
 Each additional Medium character or significant fire source (a torch, for